 How Can Big Data Revolutionize Policymaking by Governments?

-Extensive administrative data—like healthcare records, social programs, tax systems, and more—is gathered at various governmental levels.
+Extensive administrative data—like healthcare records, social programs, tax systems, and more—are gathered at various governmental levels.
 This data is supplemented with social media input, cameras, and sensors.
-Thus, new-age Big Data technology allows you to gather vast amounts of national and international data and process it in real time, operating in a sort of feedback cycle.
+Thus, new-age Big Data technology allows you to gather vast amounts of national and international data and process it in real-time, operating in a sort of feedback cycle.

 Top-notch analytics allows you to make information accessible, accurate, sophisticated, and ready to integrate for your specific purposes.
 However, at present, it’s not enough to simply collect voluminous data—you need an efficient talent pool with profound knowledge to extract actionable insights from it.
 Researchers from different countries have already experimented with large-scale administrative data to measure and compare certain variables (incomes, spending, productivity levels, etc.) across small population groups.
 The results have helped guide research and policies in multiple economic subfields.
 In such a way, Big-Data-driven governing can equip nations with better decisions without compromising their overall quality.

 However, it’s vital to remember the so-called data culture and regulatory frameworks that determine how Big Data should be collected, used, and shared.